Jump to: Barbecue & Soul Food | Downtown | Suburban

 Kalimotxo

-More of an elevated experience, Kalimotxo is a Spanish restaurant and cocktail bar that celebrates the range of Spanish cuisine.
-From Basque-style pintxos loaded with uni and jamón to large plates built around Texas ingredients and Spanish technique, they have quite the food selection.
-More than that, Kalimoxto also has an extensive drink menu at their bar.
+More of an elevated experience, Kalimotxo is a Spanish restaurant and cocktail bar that celebrates a range of Spanish cuisines.
+From Basque-style pintxos loaded with uni and jamón to large plates built around Texas ingredients and Spanish technique, they have quite the menu selection.
+Kalimoxto also has an extensive drink menu.

 Operating Hours: Sunday – Thursday 4 pm – 10 pm | Friday – Saturday 4 pm – 11 pm